Joining hands between theory and practice – benefiting students and the global community.

 Service Learning provides students:

-- Preparation for civic participation in a democratic society;
+- Preparation for civic participation in a diverse and democratic society;

 - Opportunities to better understand academic course content and make connections between educational and community goals;

-- Opportunities to grow as learners and citizens and become partners with faculty and service recipients in the teaching-learning process;
+- Opportunities to grow as learners and citizens, partner with faculty, and service recipients in the teaching-learning process;

 - Opportunities to develop critical thinking and leadership skills while bonding with their peers and our partners in the community.